-10. Q: What accommodations do we need to consider with regard to face covering usage and communication with voters who rely on lip reading to communicate?
+9. Q: What accommodations do we need to consider with regard to face covering usage and communication with voters who rely on lip reading to communicate?

 A: In this situation, consider using a clear face covering, if possible.
 If a clear face covering is not available, consider whether you can use written communication to interact.
 It may be easier for voters who rely on reading lips to communicate more easily with a poll worker or election official if a face covering is removed or relaxed during these interactions.
 We recommend that these interactions take place using plexiglass barriers or shields from at least a 6-foot distance between the parties.
-The Governor's Executive Order allows for mask removal when communicating with an individual who is deaf or hard of hearing and communication cannot be achieved through other means.

-11. Q: What kind of face coverings are appropriate for use by voter and election officials?
+10. Q: What kind of face coverings are appropriate for use by voter and election officials?